South African type MX tender

 The South African type MX tender was a steam locomotive tender.

 Type MX tenders entered service in 1949, as tenders to the last batch of Class 19D 4-8-2 Mountain type steam locomotives which entered service on the South African Railways in that year.

 Manufacturer

-Type MX tenders were built in 1948 by North British Locomotive Company.
+Type MX tenders were built in 1948 by the North British Locomotive Company.

 The South African Railways (SAR) placed its final batch of fifty Class 19D locomotives in service in 1949, built by North British.
 The new Type MX tender for these engines was designed by Dr. M.M.
 Loubser, Chief Mechanical Engineer of the SAR from 1939 to 1949.

 Characteristics

 The Type MX tender had a coal capacity of 12 lt, a water capacity of 6500 impgal and a maximum axle loading of 12 lt 10 lcwt.
 It was a tank wagon type tender with a cylindrical water tank, similar in appearance to the North American Vanderbilt type tenders, and was the first of its kind on the SAR.
 It rode on three-axle Buckeye bogies to reduce the axle load and became commonly known as a Torpedo tender.